 These are more passive solutions, letting you communicate with employees directly to their computers.
 Your materials will appear in the background of their computers as wallpaper or on their screensaver when their machines enter screensaver mode – or you can do both.

-Internal communications help just about every aspect of your business, from business results and financial performance to making your workplace a pleasant one for your employees.
+Internal communications help just about every aspect of your business, from business results and financial performance to make your workplace a pleasant one for your employees.
 You have everything to gain and nothing to lose from improving internal communications in the workplace… why wait any longer?

 Get in touch with us today to find out how DeskAlerts can change your business.